KC survives errors, takes AFC West with 23-13 win over Pats - WHIZ News

 Brady was intercepted by Breeland on the first play of the Patriots’ ensuing drive and Kansas City went right back to work.

-Taking over on New England’s 39, Mahomes found Kelce in the middle of the field for a 20-yard gain to get the Chiefs inside the 5.
+Taking over on the New England 39, Mahomes found Kelce in the middle of the field for a 20-yard gain to get the Chiefs inside the 5.
 Two plays later Kelce took a direct snap and ran it in for a 4-yard TD.

-New England used Gilmore to cover Kelce in their two previous meetings, including the AFC title game in which Kelce was largely ineffective.
-This time he was able to get open for most of the game as the Patriots’ safeties drew his primary coverage responsibilities.

-Kansas City drove inside New England’s 15 just before the half, but settled for a 31-yard Harrison Butker field goal that made it 20-7.

 INJURIES